1 - Overview

 • If you need to expand storage, click the Edit button next to the storage capacity to expand

-AKHQServer type and basic OS information for AKHQ node
+AKHQServer type and basic OS information for the AKHQ node

-• If you need to modify the server type, click the Edit button next to the server type to set it
+• If you need to modify the server type, click the Edit button next to the server type to configure it

 • Modifying the server type requires a server restart